isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2024-10-14-post-Written Answer by Second Minister for Law Edwin Tong to PQ on Good Class Bungalows.md

 6. Thus in summary,

 <p style="margin-left: 40px">
-(a) Since 2021, there have been no approvals given to any foreigners to purchase any GCB
+(a) Since 2021, there have been no approvals given to any foreigners to purchase any GCB;

 </p><p style="margin-left: 40px">
 (b) Since 2019, there have been no approvals given, to any licensed trust company where the beneficiaries are foreign, to purchase any GCB.